rajakolluru/cheniledocs.github.io/pages/chenile/009-domain-definition.md

 implemented as a service in their own bounded contexts.
 However, they are also available as either SDKs or common libraries that can be called from other bounded contexts.
 E.g., Security

+Typically, NFRs have an interceptor that can be used by other services to implement the NFR.
+For example we have Security interceptors that are available as Servlet Filters, Aspect Oriented Programming (AOP) advices etc.

+## Features of a Bounded Context
+All bounded contexts in a domains have the following traits:
+1. Bounded contexts map to real-world entities and features.
+Hence, they should be mappable to real world entities without an elaborate mapping exercise.
+2. Bounded contexts are cohesive.
+They contain entities that depend on each other to solve a bigger problem.
+3. Bounded Contexts are 'atomic'.
+If a domain is split further, then the problem that gets solved will be so negligible as to be practically useless.
+4. Bounded contexts are about "nouns" and seldom about verbs.
+For example, a real world workflow progressively enhances an entity (or a set of related entities that might represent an Aggregate).
+Hence the entity (and not the workflow) would be the subject of the bounded context.